ashima/webgl-diagnostic/README.md

 webgl-diagnostic features:

-* Functionality cloned from get.webgl.org for browser and platform detection
+* Up-to-date and accurate browser and platform detection (cf. get.webgl.org)
 * A user support database in JSON with support for experimental implementations and plugins
 * Google Chrome Frame recommendation for IE users
 * WebGL extension detection